israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 **_Computed object property names and destructuring_**

- Computed property names can be used with destructuring.
+ Computed property names, like on object literals, can be used with destructuring.